Jay-DeeDaniels/JAYDAN25099_PT02502_GroupA_Jay-Dee-Daniels_SDF01/JD.md

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+- 💡 I'm currently studying through CodeSpace, and loving it.
-- 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
+- 🎓 My coach Sasha is so awesome!
+(Look at me being the teachers pet)
 - 🤖 I've always been intrigued by Software Development and know it's the future!
 - 🔥 Looking forward to becoming one of the worlds best programmers!